-24. How well does our organization understand what it will take to be successful objectives? [select one] in meeting advocacy ☐ Organization has a vague understanding of the conditions needed to achie objectives (e.g., votes or support needed, commitment from stakeholders related issues that will impact advocacy progress and outcomes with limit the current status of each and influencers, Organization has a basic understanding of the set of conditions needed to advocacy objectives, the current status of each, and some thinking around to address a few significant barriers Organization has clearly articulated the set of conditions needed to achie objectives, the current status of each and proposed strategies to address barriers Organization has clearly articulated the set of conditions needed to achie objectives, the current status of each, and multiple forward-looking scena address barriers • □ Not applicable □ Do not know 25.
-Are there enough people suitably focused on our advocacy work to drive the [select one] progress we aspire to? ☐ Staff capacity (number of individuals or amount of individuals' time) come the advocacy objectives (i.e., policy, attitude or behavior change) is insuff fragmented across additional competing priorities to realize the impact deplanning in place icient and/or too ☐ Staff capacity committed to driving the advocacy objectives is mostly suf engaged in advocacy are able to give appropriate time to advocacy activit competing priorities; some capacity planning in place · · ☐ Sufficient staff capacity committed to driving the advocacy objectives, three very stretched in peak periods; capacity planning takes place at least annual capacity. ☐ Sufficient staff capacity committed to driving the advocacy objectives wit available for peak activity times; capacity planning is scheduled regularly conditions □ Not applicable □ Do not know
+- 24. How well does our organization understand what it will take to be successful in meeting advocacy objectives? [select one] - Organization has a vague understanding of the conditions needed to achieve advocacy objectives (e.g., votes or support needed, commitment from stakeholders and influencers, related issues that will impact advocacy progress and outcomes with limited understanding of the current status of each - Organization has a basic understanding of the set of conditions needed to achieve most advocacy objectives, the current status of each, and some thinking around proposed strategies to address a few significant barriers - Organization has clearly articulated the set of conditions needed to achieve most advocacy objectives, the current status of each and proposed strategies to address some significant barriers - Organization has clearly articulated the set of conditions needed to achieve all advocacy objectives, the current status of each, and multiple forward-looking scenarios and strategies to address barriers - □ Not applicable - Do not know - 25.
+Are there enough people suitably focused on our advocacy work to drive the progress we aspire to? [select one] - □ Staff capacity (number of individuals or amount of individuals' time) committed to driving the advocacy objectives (i.e., policy, attitude or behavior change) is insufficient and/or too fragmented across additional competing priorities to realize the impact desired; little capacity planning in place - □ Staff capacity committed to driving the advocacy objectives is mostly sufficient; Individuals engaged in advocacy are able to give appropriate time to advocacy activities despite potential competing priorities; some capacity planning in place - □ Sufficient staff capacity committed to driving the advocacy objectives, through organization is very stretched in peak periods; capacity planning takes place at least annually - □ Sufficient staff capacity committed to driving the advocacy objectives with additional capacity available for peak activity times; capacity planning is scheduled regularly to respond to evolving conditions - □ Not applicable - Do not know

-26. Are we able to influence policy? [select one]

-Organization does not have ability or is unaware of possibilities for influencing policy-making; never called in on substantive policy discussions Organization is aware of its possibilities in influencing policy-making; some readiness and skil to participate in policy discussion, but rarely invited to substantive policy discussions Organization is fully aware of possibilities in influencing policy-making and is one of several organizations active in policy-discussions on local, state or national level Organization pro-actively and reactively influences policymaking, in a highly effective, sustainable manner, on local state and national levels; always ready for and often called on to participate in substantive policy discussions and at times initiates discussions Not applicable Do not know
+- 26. Are we able to influence policy? [select one] - □ Organization does not have ability or is unaware of possibilities for influencing policy-making; never called in on substantive policy discussions - □ Organization is aware of its possibilities in influencing policy-making; some readiness and skill to participate in policy discussion, but rarely invited to substantive policy discussions - □ Organization is fully aware of possibilities in influencing policy-making and is one of several organizations active in policy-discussions on local, state or national level - Organization pro-actively and reactively influences policymaking, in a highly effective, sustainable manner, on local state and national levels; always ready for and often called on to participate in substantive policy discussions and at times initiates discussions - □ Not applicable - □ Do not know